goode8/jobscraper/README.md

 #Working on a web scraper for Indeed

-It's hard to believe how easy this was
+It's hard to believe how easy this was.
 I found a few ways to do it.
 I print it to the screen and I decided I wanted it to print to a file.
 I just run from python in the command line.